epomatti/aws-rds-tailscale-vpc/README.md

 speedtest-cli --secure
 ```

+## GitHub Action

+A workflow is available based on the [documentation][3].

+To use it, create an OAuth client in Tailscale and set the variables.

 ## ACLs

 Example of a policy to restrict access to personal devices, servers, and environments.
 More sample [here][2].